 The Midwives Model of Care™ is a fundamentally different approach to pregnancy and childbirth than contemporary obstetrics.
 Midwifery care is uniquely nurturing, hands-on care before, during, and after birth.
 Midwives are health care professionals specializing in pregnancy and childbirth who develop a trusting relationship with their clients, which results in confident, supported labor and birth.
 While there are different types of midwives practicing in various settings, all midwives are trained to provide comprehensive prenatal care and education, guide labor and birth, address complications, and care for newborns.
 The Midwives Model of Care™ is based on the fact that pregnancy and birth are normal life events.
 The Midwives Model of Care includes:

-monitoring the physical, psychological and social well-being of the mother throughout the childbearing cycle
+monitoring the physical, psychological and social well-being of the pregnant person throughout the childbearing cycle

-providing the mother with individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery, and postpartum support
+providing the pregnant person with individualized education, counseling, and prenatal care, continuous hands-on assistance during labor and delivery, and postpartum support

 minimizing technological interventions and

-identifying and referring women who require obstetrical attention.
+identifying and referring pregnant people who require obstetrical attention.

 The application of this model has been proven to reduce to incidence of birth injury, trauma, and cesarean section.

-(Midwives Model of Care definition is Copyrighted © by the Midwifery Task Force, all rights reserved)
+Adapted from the Midwives Model of Care definition Copyrighted © by the Midwifery Task Force, all rights reserved.